Darden Restaurants

 Darden Restaurants, Inc. is an American multi-brand restaurant operator headquartered in Orlando, Florida.
-Darden has more than 1,800 restaurant locations and more than 175,000 employees, making it the world's largest full-service restaurant company.
-The company began as an extension of Red Lobster, founded by William Darden and initially backed by General Mills.
+Darden has more than 2,100 restaurant locations and more than 200,000 employees, making it the world's largest full-service restaurant company.
+The company began as an extension of Red Lobster, founded by William Darden and soon after was purchased by General Mills.
 Red Lobster was later sold in July 2014.

-The firm owns three fine dining restaurant chains: Ruth's Chris Steak House, Eddie V's Prime Seafood, and The Capital Grille; and seven casual dining restaurant chains: Olive Garden Italian Restaurant, LongHorn Steakhouse, Bahama Breeze, Seasons 52, Yard House, Cheddar's Scratch Kitchen, and Chuy's.
+The firm owns three fine dining restaurant chains: Ruth's Chris Steak House, Eddie V's Prime Seafood, and The Capital Grille; and seven casual dining restaurant chains: Olive Garden, LongHorn Steakhouse, Bahama Breeze, Seasons 52, Yard House, Cheddar's Scratch Kitchen, and Chuy's.

 History

 The company's former logo, used until 2009.

 William "Bill" Darden opened his first restaurant, The Green Frog, in Waycross, Georgia, in 1938 at age 19.
 He later founded the Red Lobster Inns of America and opened the first Red Lobster restaurant in Lakeland, Florida, in 1968.
 Red Lobster, which grew quickly, formed the basis of the organization that later became known as Darden Restaurants.

 Darden chose Lakeland to see how a seafood restaurant would fare in a non-coastal region.
 The initial Red Lobster franchise was lauded by diners and critics alike.
 The restaurant became successful and, by 1970, had expanded to three locations in the state, with two more under construction.
 While the locations were profitable, the company needed more resources to expand.
 As such, Darden sold the company to food giant General Mills that year.
 After an extended illness, Darden died on March 29, 1994, at the age of 75.